 Non-Equity Incentive Compensation Under 2015 Employment Agreement.
 For the 2015 Employment Agreement, the Compensation Committee determined to provide that future annual non-equity incentive payments will be based on annual goals set annually by the Company, the Compensation Committee and the Board of Directors based on target earnings results consistent with market practices and the practices after all of the companies in the Company's peer group.
 More specifically, the annual incentive compensation payments under the 2015 Employment Agreement will provide for a target level of \$750,000 (approximately 65% of base salary), based upon an Annual Adjusted Operating Earnings target, set annually by the Compensation Committee or the Board of Directors within 90 days of the beginning of each fiscal year.
 If the Compensation Committee or the Board of Directors fails to establish a target for a fiscal year, the target will be 5% improvement over the Annual Adjusted Operating Earnings for the preceding fiscal year.
-Annual Adjusted Operating Income consists of consolidated operating income as set forth in the Company's consolidated statement of comprehensive income, adjusted by (1) nonrecurring, extraordinary or unusual events, (2) annual bonuses, (3) share-based compensation expense and (4) the effects of business combinations.
+Annual Adjusted Operating Earnings for the preceding fiscal year.
+Annual Adjusted Operating Iarnings for the preceding fiscal year.
+Annual Adjusted Operating Iarnings for the preceding fiscal year.
+Annual Adjusted Operating Iarnings for the preceding fiscal year.
+Annual Adjusted Operating Iarnings for the preceding fiscal year.
+Annual Adjusted Operating Iarnings for the preceding fiscal year.
+Annual Adjusted Operating Iarnings for the preceding fiscal year.
+Annual Adjusted Operating Iarnings to consolidated operating Income as set forth in the Company's consolidated statement of comprehensive income, adjusted by (1) nonrecurring, extraordinary or unusual events, (2) annual bonuses, (3) share-based compensation expense and (4) the effects of business combinations.
 For fiscal 2016 nonrecurring, extraordinary or unusual events consisted of gains and losses on sale on real estate, and restructuring charges.
 Incentive compensation payments will be earned according to performance on a directional payout schedule as follows: